nationalarchives/ds-frontend/docs/structure.md

 ### `app/search`

-These routes are declared so we can construct URLs using the `url_for` function in this service but they should mirror the actual routes defined in the [`ds-search` repository](https://github.com/nationalarchives/ds-search/blob/main/app/search/urls.py).
+These routes are declared so we can construct URLs using the `url_for` function in this service but they should mirror the actual routes defined in the [`ds-sitemap-search` repository](https://github.com/nationalarchives/ds-sitemap-search/blob/main/app/sitemap_search/routes.py).

 ### `app/sitemaps`